How to ask for feedback at work – 4 steps

-Don’t be afraid to ask your team for a direct feedback on a specific topic; you will probably set the example for others as well to engage more and ask your feedback too!
+Don’t be afraid to ask your team for direct feedback on a specific topic; you will probably set the example for others as well to engage more and ask for your feedback too!
 With Tap My Back you can give feedback proactively and ask for it whenever you feel it’s needed!

 2. Ask for it at the moment, so it is top of mind

 Make sure your timing is right; asking for feedback straight away will ensure much higher response rates and result in a better engagement.
-If you can’t do it in person, use Tap My Back‘s Ask feature, that allows you to create different types of surveys.
+If you can’t do it in person, use Tap My Back‘s Ask feature, which allows you to create different types of surveys.

 3. How did I do?
 Could have I done anything differently?

-Ask for a specific and defined feedback on your performance; positives and negatives are equally important to improve your future work!x
+Ask for specific and defined feedback on your performance; positives and negatives are equally important to improve your future work!x